webix-hub/docs/data/organogram/initialization.md

 orgChart = new webix.ui({view:"organogram"});
 ~~~

-The only mandatory parameter you should specify inside the constructor is:
+If you want to place the component into the container, you should specify the container property inside of the view constructor:

-- container - the HTML container for Organogram that we'created at the previous step.

 {{snippet
 Basic Organogram configuration